sp9usb/query.by.specification/README.md

 # query.by.specification

-A simple query-by-specification framework that uses LINQ expressions
+A simple query-by-specification framework for Entity Framework that uses LINQ expressions

 ### Overview